Ibrahom1/SQA-task/README.md

-# SQA Task for Cowlar
+# SQA Task for Cowlar SQA position

 ## Description
-This repository contains the Cypress SQA task given by Cowlar.
-The task involves use of cypress along with its functionalities and the use of Page Object Model
+This repository contains the Cypress SQA task given by Cowlar along with my implmentation.
+The task involves use of cypress along with its functionalities and the use of Page Object Model to test https://demoqa.com/